Agoric/dapp-inter/README.md

 # Running E2E Tests with A3P Locally

+To run end-to-end tests locally, it's best to avoid running multiple processes or programs on your computer, as this can cause the tests to become flaky and produce unreliable results.
+Let's see the steps to run these tests:

 ## 1. Navigate to the A3P Integration Directory

 Open your terminal and change your directory to the A3P integration folder in the Agoric SDK: